Deep learning for track recognition in pixel and strip-based particle detectors: TrackNETv3 neural network

 There can be samples of different sizes in a single batch of inputs, and we need to pad shorter track candidates to the length of the longest ones across the batch.
-Usually the padding value equals zero, so if the batch includes two samples with length 4 and length 6, then the candidate with four hits will be extended by the two hits with all three coordinates being zeros.
+Usually the padding value equals zero.
+For instance, if the batch includes two samples with length 4 and length 6, then the candidate with four hits will be extended by another the two hits with all three coordinates equal zero.
 During loss estimation, a special mask for padding is calculated, and these timestamps are excluded from the optimization process.

 Switching the training strategy of the TrackNETv2 model forced us to revise the original architecture by removing the convolutional layer.
-The whole point is that for the receptive size 3 and the "same" padding (1 in this case) at each timestamp, the model is forced to look into the future one step ahead.
-Thus, if we try to train the network using the many-to-many strategy, the standard convolution will promote the model to cheat during training, and thus the evaluation will fail.
-We could also make the convolution operation work in a causal way by tuning the padding parameter, however, our study showed that a simple drop of the convolutional layer performed better.
+For using convolution, the `same' padding strategy is necessary for the correct number of predictions.
+For a convolution kernel size of three, the padding value is one.
+The standard way of applying padding, namely, one zero value on each side, is incorrect, because it results in the violation of the order of predictions: at the first prediction, the model will use the second time hit, and so on.
+Thus, if we try to train the network using the many-to-many strategy, the standard convolution will promote the model to cheat during training, and the evaluation will fail.
+To solve this problem, we could make the padding operation causal - add the necessary amount of zero elements (two, in our case), but only at the beginning.
+However, our study showed that such causality performs worse than a simple drop of the convolutional layer.

-The TrackNETv2 network demonstrates high ($\sim$~99\%) recall, but precision, i.e. the number of ghost tracks, strongly depends on the conditions of the experiment.
-In the case of few detector layers and a large number of fake hits, the number of ghost tracks becomes unacceptably high.
-The reason is the high probability to pick up a combination of few fake hits compatible with the track hypothesis.
-To solve this problem, information about the beam interaction point, giving the primary vertex of the track, would be helpful.
-However, the model can be trained to use the primary vertex, since this information is also hidden in the data.
-To do this, TrackNETv2 was supplemented with another classifier, which was trained to give the probability of a track candidate to be a real track.
-The TrackNETv2 model with the classifier was later called TrackNETv3.

-Two independent classifiers were developed (see Fig.~\ref{fig_classifier}).
-For the first classifier (Classifier-GRU), two inputs are used: the output of the second GRU layer of TrackNETv2 and the set of hit coordinates at the end of the track candidate (Last point).
-Each input is propagated to a fully connected layer (FC).
-Then the resulting vectors are concatenated (Concat) and transferred to another fully connected layer (FC).
-All the layers described above use the ReLU activation function~\cite{relu_act}.
-The output of the last FC layer of the classifier uses the softmax~\cite{softmax_act} activation function.

-The input of the second classifier (Classifier-Coords) contains the coordinates of three hits in a track candidate.
-The first two hits are input for the TrackNETv2, network and the third is the predicted one.
-These coordinates are concatenated into a vector of size 9 and then fed into a small fully connected block of two layers with ReLU activation.
-The output of the last FC layer uses the sigmoid ~\cite{sigmoid_act} activation function.